 Locus of Love.

-	“Someone needs to take care, prioritise and love this person – we’ve chosen you.
-It does mean (a bit like having kids) that your social life will be reduced, you quite possibly won’t get as far in your career, and a bunch of (or all) your friends will probably like you less, and wander off to hang out with more convenient, socially available mates.”
+“Someone needs to take care of, prioritise and love this person – we’ve chosen you.
+It does mean (a bit like having kids) that your social life will be reduced, you quite possibly won’t get as far in your career, and a bunch of (or all) your friends will probably like you less; They will wander off to hang out with more convenient, socially available mates.”

 Hmmmm… not sounding too brilliant to me already.

 “Yeah but they r-e-a-l-l-y need a friend, you can tell.
 They look kinda wispy, almost invisible, and crumpled, and I think they might smell.”

 And I suddenly remember that.
 Being told that.
 As a kid.
 Did anything hurt quite as much as being told ‘you smell’?
 Even though you knew you didn’t.
 Oh yeah, being called ugly, and that you weren’t so sure about.